Repudiating Partisanship in the Wake of November 7

 The Democrats’ problem is less apparent now, but will become more so as time goes on.
 Although they are united in their loathing of Trump, unity in opposition shouldn’t be mistaken for a broader issues or governing consensus….
 Still, for those dismayed by the bitterness and belligerence of today’s politics, this week provides the first solid suggestion that we may have reached a turning point.

-In light of columnists’ good points that Democrats have not focused enough attention on working class, less educated whites or on direct job creation, it is conceivable to explain the party’s unpopularity by pointing to these two phenomena.
+In light of columnists’ good points that Democrats have not focused enough attention on working-class, less-educated whites or on direct job creation, it is conceivable to explain the party’s unpopularity by pointing to these two phenomena.
 Given the sizable divide between the “Clinton” and “Sanders/Warren” wings of the Party exposed during the 2016 election, it is also conceivable to explain Democrats’ unpopularity by pointing to their inability to bring these two portions of the Party together.

 And yet, these explanations alone do not fully explain Democrats’ unpopularity.
-It remains true that Democrats have not engaged in thorough and direct outreach to the working class whites who voted for President Obama in 2012 and for President Trump in 2016.
+It remains true that Democrats have not engaged in thorough and direct outreach to the working-class whites who voted for President Obama in 2012 and for President Trump in 2016.
 However, this does not explain why 48% of non-whites and 33% of people under the age of 35 hold unfavorable opinions of Democrats.
 Nonwhites consistently vote blue, and Millennials are perhaps the most liberal generation the United States has ever known.
-Empathy is a powerful feeling, and though non-whites and voters under the age of 35 undoubtedly feel for their white brethren in coal country and the Rust Belt, Democrats’ lackluster outreach to the white working class likely is not the root of their displeasure.
+Empathy is a powerful feeling, and though non-whites and voters under the age of 35 undoubtedly feel for their white brethren in coal country and the Rust Belt, Democrats’ lackluster outreach to the white working class likely is not the source of their displeasure.
 Democrats’ lack of focus on direct job creation cannot solely be it, either.
 On July 24, 2017, Democrats unveiled “A Better Deal,” a progressive platform in which the Party’s establishment declared its support for increasing the minimum wage, creating millions of new jobs, protecting unions, and checking corporate power.
 While the current Republican-controlled Congress has prevented Democrats from executing the goals laid out in this platform, Democratic rhetoric has increasingly pushed economic issues to the center of political discussion.

 The split between the more moderate “Clinton” wing of the Party and the increasingly progressive “Sanders/Warren” wing of the Party cannot fully explain Democrats’ unpopularity either.
 In response to Republicans’ repeated attempts to repeal and replace Obamacare, Senator Bernie Sanders (I-VT) unveiled a sweeping single-payer health care plan on September 13, 2017.
 Democrats of all stripes came out in support of this bold legislation, from moderates such as Senators Jeanne Shaheen (D-NH) and Martin Heinrich (D-NM) to very progressive Democrats such as Senators Kamala Harris (D-CA), Corey Booker (D-NJ), and Elizabeth Warren (D-MA).

-With this in mind, it becomes clear that Democrats’ abysmal 54% disapproval rating and the general political disillusionment that CNN documented in its November 7 study must stem, at least in part, from another root—that Americans are tired of the tenor of our politics.
+With this in mind, it becomes clear that Democrats’ abysmal 54% disapproval rating and the general political disillusionment that CNN documented in its November 7 study must stem, at least in part, from another source—that Americans are tired of the tenor of our politics.
 In the case of Democrats specifically, Americans are tired of the party’s emphasis on unproductive partisan comparisons and negative tactics.

 Between March 1, 2017, and November 5, 2017—a period during which President Trump and Republicans made multiple attempts to repeal and replace the Affordable Care Act, institute unconstitutional travel bans, and obtain tax breaks for the richest among us—Democrats’ popularity fell from 44% to 37%.
-When viewed through the prism of the Party’s decision to double down on negative, partisan rhetoric, this decline becomes more understandable.
+When viewed through the prism of the Party’s decision to double down on negative partisan rhetoric, this decline becomes more understandable.

 In the wake of the 2016 election, large swaths of the Democratic Party lamented the Clinton campaign’s emphasis on attacking President Trump and offering negative reasons, rather than affirmative ones, for why the former Secretary of State should have occupied the Oval Office.
 In the months that followed, every candidate for the position of Chairman of the Democratic National Committee repudiated this negative strategy, acknowledging it as a poor way to seek elected office, and committed the Party to articulating a positive message.
 Then-candidate Tom Perez explained: